TriangularCube/cfn-faunadb-resource/README.md

       transform: casefold
 ```

+_Note: FaunaDB dictates that indices cannot change its Terms, Values, or
+Partition fields.
+Any updates to these fields will trigger a replacement of
+the index._

 ###### Values
 Values describes the data covered by the index, which is what is returned from
 a query.
 If not specified, only the instance REF is covered.